 As Daniyel had previously interpreted for Nevukhadnetzar (Nebukadnezzar), King of Bavel, there would be four great empires, including his own, and in the days of the fourth empire, an empire of iron—the Roman empire—a stone cut without hands from a mountain would itself become a great mountain and would fill the whole Earth (Daniyel 2:31-45).
 As Yeshayahu HaNavi foresaw, the progressive increase of his dominion and of peace would be without end, on the throne of David and over his kingdom, to establish it and to uphold it with justice and with righteousness from that time and even to the World to Come, through the zeal of HaShem of Hosts (Yeshayahu 9:6, Hb.).

-As David HaMelekh foresaw of his Lord, who was yet to come into the world through him, to him would be given Life, length of days forever and ever (Tehillim / Psalms 21:4).
+As David HaMelekh foresaw of his Lord, the Messiah, who was yet to come into the world through him, to him would be given Life, length of days forever and ever (Tehillim / Psalms 21:4, Talmud Bavli, Masekhet Sukkah 52a).
 Therefore, through him, the Most High will swallow up death forever, and will wipe away tears from all faces (Yeshayahu 25:8).
 As David foresaw, HaShem would call his Lord to sit at His right hand until He makes his enemies a footstool for his feet (Tehillim 110:1).

 According to Witness Testimony

-After Yokhannan HaMetabel was arrested, Rabbi Yeshua went about among the lost sheep of the House of Yisrael (Israel), to whom he was sent (Mattityahu 15:24), declaring the approaching Kingdom of Heaven, calling the people of Yisrael to return to G-d (Mattityahu 4:17, Mark 1:14-15)—to turn from their sins to do what is pleasing to G-d in accordance with the Torah (cf. Devarim / Deuteronomy 30, Yekhezkel / Ezekiel 18)—doing good and healing all who were oppressed by the Devil, for G-d was with him (Ma’asei 10:38b).
-He became a servant to the circumcised to show G-d’s truthfulness, in order to confirm the promises given to the Patriarchs (Romans 15:8).
+According to witness testimony, Rabbi Yeshua went about among the lost sheep of the House of Yisrael, to whom he was sent by G-d (Mattityahu 15:24), declaring the approaching Kingdom of Heaven, calling the people of Yisrael to return to G-d (Mattityahu 4:17, Mark 1:14-15)—to turn from their sins to do what is pleasing to G-d in accordance with the Torah (cf. Devarim / Deuteronomy 30, Yekhezkel / Ezekiel 18)—doing good and healing all who were oppressed by the Devil, for G-d was with him (Ma’asei 10:38b).
+He became a servant to the Circumcised to show G-d’s truthfulness, in order to confirm the promises given to the Patriarchs (Romans 15:8).
 He further sent out his disciples as emissaries to do likewise (Mattityahu 10:1-15, Mark 6:7-13, Lukas 9:1-6, 10:1-20).

 At Yerushalayim, he was welcomed by the masses as the Son of David, a title of the King of Yisrael (Mattityahu 21:1-11, Mark 11:1-10, Lukas 19:28-40, Yokhannan 12:12-18), yet soon after he became a guilt offering in his death, the Lamb of G-d who takes away the sin of the world (Yokhannan 1:29, cf. Yeshayahu 53:6).
 In fear that the Romans would take away “their holy place” and “their nation” (Yokhannan 11:48), the Sanhedrin, the Jewish high court of Yisrael, had Yeshua arrested and convicted him on false charges of blasphemy for claiming to be the Son of G-d, a biblical title of King Messiah, and handed him over to the Romans to be put to death (Mattityahu 26:63-66, Mark 14:60-64, Lukas 22:66-71, Yokhannan 19:7).